annaBalabak/check-list/README.md

 <hr>
 <h2 align="center"> <em>Usage</em></h2>
 <ol>
-  <li>Once the application is running, you will see an input field and a "Add" button at the top of the page.</li>
+  <li>Once the application is running, you will see an input field and the "Add" button underneath it.</li>
   <li>Enter a task in the input field and press "Enter" or click the "Add" button to add it to the checklist.</li>
   <li>The newly added task will appear in the list of tasks below the input field.</li>
   <li>To mark the task as done, simply tap on it, and the red line will apper, crossing the task out of the list.
-If you want to remove the red line click on the task again.</li>
+In the checkbox next to the task will appear a check mark.</li>
   <li>To delete all the tasks, click on the "Delete" button underneath the list.
-The task will be removed from the checklist.</li>
+The tasks will be removed from the checklist.</li>
 </ol>
 <hr>
 <div align="center">